-It’s for this reason that in an aged care community, a holistic approach to nutrition, from clinical care through to food services, is required.
+It’s for these reasons that a holistic approach to nutrition in seniors living, from clinical care through to food services, is required.

-Seasons’ care partner Envigor’s clinical nurse Angela Donato-Connolly says that good clinical care can identify those residents that could be at risk of undernutrition and implement measures to ensure they’re getting enough of the right foods.
+Seasons’ care partner Envigor assists as part of their care services by identifying any residents that could be at risk of undernutrition.
+This also includes implementing measures to ensure they’re getting enough of the right foods.

-For that reason, the residents are regularly consulted about the food that’s served and the menus are reviewed by a dietitian.
+For that reason, Seasons residents are regularly consulted about the food that’s served and the menus are reviewed by a dietitian.

-“I love what I do – whether I’m in the kitchens cooking or in the office planning the next event or next menu.
-I attended the Maggie Beer Foundation ‘Creating an Appetite for Life’ masterclass earlier this year to gather ideas and network with like-minded providers.”
+“I love what I do, whether I’m in the kitchens cooking or in the office planning our next menu.
+I also attended the Maggie Beer Foundation ‘Creating an Appetite for Life’ masterclass to gather ideas and network with like-minded providers.”